City College (Florida): Campuses

 Originally located on Cypress Creek Road, the main campus of City College was moved to its current location in 2005, after the school purchased the Atrium 2000 office building in 2004 for $11.2 million.
 Housed on 9 acre of land, the two-story building spans 50000 sqft.
-The Gainesville campus is housed in a 21200 sqft single-story building near downtown Gainesville with a separate 10,000 sq. ft. classroom location for the veterinary technology lab facilities.
-The Miami branch is housed in approximately 24000 sqft of two buildings in Dadeland Towers office park.
+The Gainesville campus was housed in a 21200 sqft single-story building near downtown Gainesville with a separate 10,000 sq. ft. classroom location for the veterinary technology lab facilities.
+The Miami branch was housed in approximately 24000 sqft of two buildings in Dadeland Towers office park.
 The Hollywood campus occupies approximately 16,500 sq. ft. on the second and third floors of 6565 Taft St. Hollywood FL.

 All four campuses have special working laboratories to allow students to get hands on experience in their respective fields of study.
 The school does not offer on-campus housing at any of its locations.